Gael-Lopes-Da-Silva/TodoedVSCode/README.md

 <img src="./screenshots/todoed_2.png" alt="">

 ## How to build ?
-If you want a build of Yellowed you can find it in the release section or in the [build](./build/) folder.
+If you want a build of Todoed you can find it in the release section or in the [build](./build/) folder.
 Else use `vsce package` in the project folder.

 ## How to install ?
 To install, open visual studio code and go to the extention menu.
 Click on the three dots and click on `Install from VSIX` and choose the `todoed-X.X.X.vsix` file.
 Or just install it on the market place.